 Thank you for thinking of the Humane Society of Washington County as the place to donate your time.
 We are always accepting new volunteers!
 The success of our Volunteer Program is not only measured by the dedication of time given by our remarkable volunteers, but by the selfless acts they contribute to make life better for homeless companion animals.

 You will find getting involved with the Humane Society of Washington County to be one of the most rewarding experiences of your life.
 One information session is offered each month, excluding December, and they are offered twice a month from May through September.
-We are able to accommodate up to 10 new applicants in each session.
+We are able to accommodate up to 20 new applicants in each session.
 We prefer a two-hour weekly commitment for our regular volunteer program for at least three months.
 This provides the consistency our animals and volunteers need to succeed.

 You must be at least 10 years old to volunteer and until you reach the age of 16, you must be accompanied by a parent or guardian over the age of 21 each time you volunteer.

 Please note: You must be 18 or older to sign up for an informational session.
 Children ages 10 through 15 must have a parent or guardian sign up for the session with their child as a secondary attendee.
 Please put the name and age of your child or children in the comments section.

 Once you have attended an informational session and you are positive you are able to give back to the animals in our community, you will be given a link to submit an application.